 It was an insanely difficult task to select such a tiny amount of photos from our year.
 So just in case you're hankering for more, here's a whirlwind tour of some memories that helped make up our 2018:

-If you're on the search for wedding photography in the Midlands or beyond, get in touch!
+If you're on the search for friendly and authentic wedding photography in the Midlands or beyond, get in touch!